-I believe that outdoor spaces should not only be beautiful, but also sustainable and environmentally responsible.
+Outdoor spaces should not only be beautiful, but also sustainable and environmentally responsible.
 I believe the best way to achieve this for the future is to look to the past.
-Historical varieties, ancient techniques, plant diversity and good planning all contribute to today's garden paradise.
+Historical varieties, ancient techniques, plant diversity and good planning all contribute to gardens that mature gracefully and remain resilient.

-Education in both Historical Preservation and Horticulture combine with practical knowledge attained over 20 years of working with both public and private gardens.
+My background combines formal study in Historic Preservation and Horticulture with over twenty years of hands-on experience working in both public and private landscapes.

-My work includes public landscapes at Morven (University of Virginia Foundation), the Shaker Museum Gardens and the Woodstock Foundation.
+My work includes gardens at Morven (University of Virginia Foundation), Enfield Shaker Museum, and the Woodstock Foundation.

 Diana Kimball-Anderson